jrthms/microshift-demos/demos/ostree-demo/README.md

 Next, assume the operations team updates the blueprint to add the `iotop` package (see [`demos/ostree-demo/blueprint_v0.0.2.toml`](https://github.com/jrthms/microshift-demos/tree/main/demos/ostree-demo/blueprint_v0.0.2.toml)), builds the updated ostree and publishes it.

-For simplicity, now run the build script to build the remaining artefacts.
+For simplicity, now run the build script to build the remaining artifacts.
 Once complete, note you have a new ostree-tarball `builds/ostree-demo/ostree-demo-0.0.2-container.tar`.

 Now let's serve the updated ostree using Podman.
 On the _builder machine_ run: